Qluxzz/graphql-apollo-c-/README.md

 # How to run

-- `dotnet run` in root
+- `dotnet run` in root to start the backend
 - `cd client`
+- `npm start` to start the dev environment for the frontend
-- `npm start` and `npm run codegen`
+- `npm run codegen` to automatically regenerate query types

-After that you should be able to write GraphQL querys and the type interface should be automatically generated
+After that you should be able to write GraphQL queries and the type interface should be automatically generated